The EDGE Language: Extended General Einsums for Graph Algorithms: Features

 \begin{example_box}[label=sidebar:example-noargmin2]{Path Through a Minimum-Weighted Neighbor} With the populate operator in Example~\ref{sidebar:example-argmin}, we can now fully express the cost of going from each vertex $s$, to every neighbor 2 hops away ($p$) if there exists a 2-hop path that passes through the minimum-weighted neighbor of $s$:

-In Equation~\eqref{eqn:noarg1} we find the neighbor with the minimum edge weight for each source vertex in $G$.
+In Equation~\eqref{eqn:noarg1}, we find the neighbor with the minimum edge weight for each source vertex in $G$.
 Tensor $W$ represents the subgraph of $G$ that only contains sources and their corresponding neighbors with the minimum edge weight (of all their original neighbors).

 Equation~\eqref{eqn:noarg2} then finds the neighbors of those neighbors, where the $d$ rank in $W$ of the previous sub-Einsum (Equation~\eqref{eqn:noarg1}) is now renamed to the $n$ rank.
 The $p$ rank represents the neighbors of these neighbors.
 The output tensor, $Z$, now contains the original source vertices in the graph ($s$), and the neighbors of each $s$'s minimum-weighted neighbor.
 Each $Z_{s, p}$ value contains the distance from $s$ to $p$.
-Note that the $\min$ compute operator on the reduce action is not effectual, since the $n$ rank has an occupancy of one from the populate action in the previous sub-Einsum.
+Note that the $\min$ compute operator on the reduce action does not have an effect, since the $n$ rank has an occupancy of one from the populate action in the previous sub-Einsum.
 This expression precisely describes the example in Figure~\ref{fig:argmin-populate}. \end{example_box}

 \begin{example_box}[label=sidebar:example-argmin2]{Find the Top Three Edge Weights} We can extend the computation in Equation~\eqref{eqn:max-val-ex} (Example~\ref{sidebar:example-populate}) to express selecting the top three edge weights and their corresponding neighbors: